drodriguez28/trussme-message-sender-api/README.md

-# Business API Email Sender
+# Trussme Business API Email Sender
-need to run it using npm run start
+need to run it using
+- npm run start